 New opportunities and challenges, are on the horizon

 for Orange.
 We simply cannot approach them in the

 same old tired fashion of the last 20 years.

 Dan Slater is extremely knowledgeable about real estate in all of Orange's unique communities and neighborhoods.
 His passion for real estate lies in a square mile of vintage homes known as Old Towne.
 With over 1,400 structures built before 1940, it is the largest historic district in the state of California.
 Dan lives in Old Towne in a 1923 California Bungalow he restored.

-Dan's community involvement is extensive and includes eight years on the Orange City Council (1994 -2002), including serving as the City's Mayor Pro Tem.
+Dan's community involvement is extensive and includes his current term as Mayor which began with his election in November 2022, eight years on the Orange City Council (1994 -2002), including serving as the City's Mayor Pro Tem.
 In addition, Dan has been a long-time member of the Orange Rotary Club, Orange Historical Society, Orange Park Acres, OCTax and was recently named to the Orange Unified School District's Citizen Bond Oversight Committee.
 As the former President of the Old Towne Preservation Association (OTPA) and the Orange Chamber of Commerce, Dan is known throughout the city for his commitment to making Orange a great place to live, work and enjoy a good quality of life.